 Zeyu obtained his B.S. in chemistry from Zhejiang University before joining the Subotnik group in 2018.
 His current research interest is on describing dynamical process involving light.

 He received his B.Sc. from the Indian Institute of Science, Bangalore with a major in Chemistry and a minor in Physics.
 Since 2019 he has been a part of the Subotnik group, where his research focuses on electronic structre methods.

 I received my B.S. in chemistry at Peking University, China.
 I joined the Subotnik group in 2019 and my current research focuses on electronic structure calculations.

-After obtaining a B.S. in physics at Tsinghua University, China, I joined the Subotnik group in 2016.
-My current research is applying solid-state calculations to nonadiabatic dynamics at metal surfaces.
+After obtaining B.S. in chemistry at Shanghai Jiao Tong University, Yanze joined the Subotnik group in 2019.
+His current research is about electronic-spin coupled nonadiabatic dynamics.

 Xuezhi received his B.S in chemistry at Wuhan University before joining Subotnik group in 2020.
 His current research interest focuses on non-adiabatic dynamics.

 I studied chemistry in undergrad at Cornell University and then joined the Subotnik research group in 2021.

 Xinchun obtained her B.S in chemistry at University of Chinese Academy of Sciences and she joined the Subotnik group in 2022.